 Benefits of BayScaping to the Homeowner

-BayScaping requires less maintenance and money then a grass lawn, and each BayScape can be unique in its aesthetic beauty.
+BayScaping requires less maintenance and money than a traditional grass lawn, and each BayScape can be unique in its aesthetic beauty.
+Specifically, BayScaping:

 - Minimizes the need for mowing, pruning, irrigation and fertilization